mehta-lab/microDL/README.md

 ### Data Format

+Input data should be in the format of single page tiff files.
+If you use zarr files, you can convert them to single page tiff files using the [zarr to single page tiff conversion script](https://github.com/mehta-lab/microDL/blob/master/scripts/hcszarr2single_tif_mp.py).

 To train directly on datasets that have already been split into 2D frames, the dataset should have the following structure: